Ukraine-Russia crisis: What to know as the tension grinds on

 What’s happening in eastern Ukraine?

-In eastern Ukraine, where fighting since 2014 between Ukrainian forces and pro-Russia rebels has killed some 14,000 people, separatists in the Luhansk and Donetsk regions announced they are evacuating civilians to Russia as unrest escalates.
+In Ukraine's Donbas region, where fighting since 2014 between Ukrainian forces and Russian-backed rebels has killed some 14,000 people, the rebels announced in videos posted online Friday that they were ordering an “immediate evacuation” to Russia because of the unrest.

-Metadata from two videos posted by the separatists announcing the evacuation show that the files were created two days ago, The Associated Press confirmed.
-U.S. authorities have alleged that Kremlin plans included prerecorded videos as part of a disinformation campaign.
+But metadata embedded in the video files showed they had been created two days earlier.

-Around the volatile line of contact, a U.N.
-Refugee Agency convoy came under rebel shelling, Ukraine’s military chief said, though no casualties were reported.
+On Friday, a car exploded outside the main government building in Donetsk, but no casualties were reported, and a U.N.
+Refugee Agency convoy came under shelling.

-Rebel forces denied that claim and alleged that Ukraine was about to invade the region, which Kyiv denied.

-The unrest in the area may be part of Moscow’s suspected playbook of portraying Ukraine as the aggressor, thereby giving Russia grounds to invade.
+The rebels accuse Ukraine of preparing to invade the region, which Kyiv denies.
+The unrest may be part of Moscow’s suspected playbook of portraying Ukraine as the aggressor, thereby giving Russia grounds to invade.

 Putin sent his emergencies minister to the Rostov region bordering Ukraine to help organize the evacuation.
 He ordered the government to give 10,000 rubles (about $130) to each evacuee.
 That’s equivalent to about half the average monthly salary in the area.